Who We Are

 Development and Communications Manager

-Kristin Teigen (she/hers) has worked for a variety of nonprofit organizations, including the Equity Foundation, the National Organization for Women, the National Gay and Lesbian Task Force (now known as the Task Force), as well as educational and philanthropic organizations in the Bay Area and Portland.
+Kristin Teigen (she/hers) has worked for a variety of nonprofit organizations, including the Equity Foundation, the National Organization for Women, the National Gay and Lesbian Task Force (now known as the LGBTQ Task Force), as well as educational and philanthropic organizations in the Bay Area and Portland.
 She is a trained development professional, political organizer and anti-oppression facilitator.
-She is an adjunct faculty member at Portland State University and the mother of two.
+She is an adjunct faculty member at Portland State University, teaching the history of white supremacy in Oregon, and the mother of two.
 She is eager to put her experience to work to build the capacity of NCA!

 Contact me if you’re interested in donating or helping build the capacity of NCA.

 Nakisha Nathan (she/hers) is dedicated to co-creating spaces where people can enhance their sense of belonging and their capacity for leadership.
 She is inspired by memories of playing, learning, and photographing flora and fauna during her formative years in Panama, Canada, and the United States.

 Her life experiences combined with her work organizing communities to advocate for laws and programs that protect people, wildlife, and the environment informs her philosophy and practice of education, leadership, and movement building.
 Before joining NCA, she served as the executive director for an environmental non-profit and spent years as a community organizer, garden educator, and legal assistant for a public interest environmental law firm.
 Nakisha believes that many of us who have the expertise to transform our communities and cities are the same ones who face the most significant barriers to create change.
 She also believes that principles of environmental justice and deep democracy are vital to helping build communities that enhance our ecological and social well-being.